opensearch-project/documentation-website/_query-dsl/geo-and-xy/geoshape.md

 Parameter | Required/Optional | Description
 :--- | :--- | :---
-`id` | Required | The document ID of the document that contains the pre-indexed shape.
+`id` | Required | The document ID of the document containing the pre-indexed shape.
-`index` | Optional | The name of the index that contains the pre-indexed shape.
+`index` | Optional | The name of the index containing the pre-indexed shape.
 Default is `shapes`.
-`path` | Optional | The field name of the field that contains the pre-indexed shape as a path.
+`path` | Optional | The field name of the field containing the pre-indexed shape as a path.
 Default is `shape`.
 `routing` | Optional | The routing of the document containing the pre-indexed shape.

-The following example illustrates referencing the name of a shape pre-indexed in another index.
+The following example illustrates how to reference the name of a shape pre-indexed in another index.
 In this example, the index `pre-indexed-shapes` contains the shape that defines the boundaries, and the index `testindex` contains the shapes that are checked against those boundaries.

 First, create the `pre-indexed-shapes` index and map the `boundaries` field for this index as a `geo_shape`: